Frequently Asked Questions

 Each lockhouse varies in amenities.
-Lockhouses 6 and 10, for instance, have a full kitchen and bathroom, while Lockhouses 22, 25, and 28 offer a completely rustic experience.
+Lockhouses 6, 10 and 21, for instance, have a full kitchen and bathroom while Lockhouses 22, 25, and 28 offer a completely rustic experience.
 Lockhouse 49 has electricity and a stove, but does not have an indoor bathroom.
-Linens and pillows are not provided.
+Linens are not provided.
 Please bring your own.
-Please review the information provided on the registration website for details so you don’t encounter any surprises.
+Please review the amenities chart provided on the registration website for further details so you don’t encounter any surprises.

 - What is there to do in the area?

 The C&O Canal National Historical Park offers a variety of programs and activities suited for any person, any age.
 Enjoy scenic hikes or bike rides along the C&O Canal Towpath.
 Visit remaining canal structures, such as locks, aqueducts, and the Paw Paw Tunnel.
 Take a mule drawn canal boat ride in Georgetown or at Great Falls in Potomac, Maryland.
 There are also many national and state parks located short driving distances away.
 Visit our Plan Your Visit portal to discover ideas for your next trip!

 You can also visit these sites to explore more things to do in the area:

 - Lockhouses 6,10, 21, 22 and 25: https://visitmontgomery.com

 - Lockhouse 28: https://www.visitfrederick.org